Exploring exhibition-making as a research practice

 2:00 – 5:30pm

-At the exhibition Research Lab, our research, exhibitions, programme and teaching are predicated on the proposal that curatorial practice is a form of critical inquiry and knowledge production.
-Our work extends the traditional remit of an art gallery as a site for display or pedagogical resource, to an expanded concept of a ‘lab’ where experimental thinking and making takes place, and where curatorial knowledge is enacted, produced and made public.
+The research, exhibitions, programme and teaching outputs at the Exhibition Research Lab are predicated on the proposal that curatorial practice is a form of critical inquiry and knowledge production.
+This work extends the traditional remit of an art gallery as a site for display or pedagogical resource to an expanded concept of a ‘lab’ where experimental thinking and making takes place, and where curatorial knowledge is enacted, produced and made public.

-In this workshop, our invited speakers will share insights into their curatorial practices, exploring the role of research throughout the process and outcomes of exhibition-making and staging.
 For many of our colleagues from other disciplines and institutions, this workshop may be an opportunity to gain guidance into how they might frame their own exhibition-making or cultural partnerships in terms of research.
-For our students, this is an opportunity to learn directly from the experiences of successful practitioners in this field and participate in debate around the meaning and application of research-based exhibitions.
+For students, this is an opportunity to learn directly from the experiences of successful practitioners in this field and participate in debate around the meaning and application of research-based exhibitions.

 Jenny Brownrigg is a curator and writer.
 She is Exhibitions Director and a researcher at The Glasgow School of Art.
 Her enduring research question is: What new knowledge can curatorial methodology and exhibition-making as a research tool bring to understanding the overlooked practices of 20th Century women photographers in Scotland?
 In 2017 she curated ‘Observing Women at Work’, (in partnership with Napier University and St Andrews Special Collections), presenting a selection of photographs and material by social documentary photographer Franki Raffles [1955-94].
 Brownrigg’s current research is a survey of early 20th Century women photographers and film-makers in Scotland, including the work of Helen Biggar, MEM Donaldson, Jenny Gilbertson, Ruby Grierson, Marion Grierson and Margaret Fay Shaw.
 A major exhibition output is ‘Glean: early 20th century women filmmakers and photographers in Scotland’, first floor exhibition at City Art Centre, Edinburgh (12 Nov 2022-12 March 2023).
 This survey exhibition draws from 17 archives, mostly across Scotland, and features the work of 14 women photographers and filmmakers.